 And that’s it!
 You can start your stream, knowing that it will be getting to ALL the destinations you chose!

-⚠️ Remember to set your bitrate to a value that will accepted across all three platforms.
+⚠️ Remember to set your stream bitrate to the highest value supported by all platforms you’re multistreaming to.
 For a full guide on multistreaming, see our helpdesk article.

 The market is too crowded to rely on one website.
 You need to expand your reach.
 Upstream gives you the tools to multistream to YouTube, Twitch & Kick without the technical headaches.
 We handle the distribution.
 You focus on the content.